widop/twitter-rest/doc/favorites/destroy.md

 # Favorites Destroy Request

 Un-favorites the status specified in the ID parameter as the authenticating user.
 Returns the un-favorited status in the requested format when successful.

 The tweeter process invoked by this method is asynchronous so the returned status may not indicate the resultant favorited status of the tweet.
-A 200 OK response from this method will indicate whether the intended action was successful or not.

 ``` php
 use Widop\Twitter\Favorites\FavoritesDestroyRequest;